Open-Cascade-SAS/OCCT/dox/specification/brep_format.md

 \<edge data representation data 1\> describes a 3D curve.

 \<edge data representation data 2\> describes a 2D curve on a surface.
-\<curve values for parameter minimal and maximal  values\> are used only in version 2.
+\<curve values for parameter minimal and maximal  values\> are used in version 2 or later.

 \<edge data representation data 3\> describes a 2D  curve on a closed surface.
-\<curve values for parameter minimal and maximal  values\> are used only in version 2.
+\<curve values for parameter minimal and maximal  values\> are used in version 2 or later.

 \<edge data representation data 5\> describes a 3D polyline.